Expensify/App/docs/articles/expensify-classic/workspaces/Personal-and-Corporate-Karma.md

 The fund to which your Corporate Karma goes is determined by the expense's MCC (Merchant Category Code).
 Each MCC supports one of Expensify.org's funds: Climate Justice, Food Security, Housing Equity, Reentry Services, and Youth Advocacy.

-**How do I opt-in to Corporate Karma donations?**
+## How do I opt-in to Corporate Karma donations?

-You can donate Corporate Karma to Expensify.org on your group workspace settings.
+As a [workspace billing owner](https://help.expensify.com/articles/expensify-classic/workspaces/Assign-billing-owner-and-payment-account), you can donate Corporate Karma to Expensify.org on your group workspace settings.

 - Sign in to your account at www.expensify.com.
 - Go to **Settings** > **Workspaces** > click on your Group subscription settings.